inductiva/inductiva/docs/User Quotas.md

 instances have already been launched.

 **Max Allowed Price** refers to the price per hour of all machine groups.
-In this case, a value of 2 USD means that resources that cost more than 2 USD per hour cannot be requested.
-This accumulates over resources, that is, if a machine group that costs 2 USD is already up and running no more resources can be requested.
+In this case, a value of 2 USD/h means that resources that cost more than 2 USD/h per hour cannot be requested.
+This accumulates over resources, that is, if a machine group that costs 2 USD/h is already up and running no more resources can be requested.

 **Max Allowed cores** works similarly to **Max Allowed Instances**.
 That is, the total number of cores in all active